nataliiasolomchak21/moviegeek-booking/README.md

 ![Footer](documentation/readme_files/footer-feature.png)
 </details>

-The footer includes links to the social media that each opens in a new tab and "Admin Only" button which is available only to the superuser/admin of the website.
+The footer includes links to the social media that each opens in a new tab.

 #### Sign Up page
 <details><summary><b>Sign Up page</b></summary>